comp-methods-fsu-2021/NACW_DocsRawls/README.md

 - March 9, 2021: Tried topic modeling with Voyant.
 Wrong brief blog (below) about reference models.
 - March 15, 2021: Wikidata and Wikipedia information on the topics of the Reconstruction Era and The United Daughters of the Confederacy.
 - March 16, 2021: Added Exercise 10 summary (below).
+- March 21, 2021: Began working on tabbed data following meeting with Dr. Hanley.
+Working in Excel and collecting metadata from "Through The Some Eventful Years" by Susan Bradford Eppes.
+This is one of the textbooks approved by the United Daughters of the Confederacy.
+Collecting metadata about the chapters (title, word count, author, date, etc). then going through each chapter and collection data about the rhetorical aspects of each chapter.
+- March 22, 2021: Continiung work from March 21st.
+- March 23, 2021: Continiung work from March 21st.

 ## Text Cleaning Documentation
 - view Text Cleaning.md document